kontena/docs/using-kontena/loadbalancer.md

 #### Deploying SSL certificates from Kontena Vault `certificates`

-The Let's Encrypt certificate stored in the Kontena Vault certificate is deployed to the Kontena Load Balancer using an `SSL_CERTS` [env certificate](stack-file.md#using-certificates):
+The Let's Encrypt certificate stored in the Kontena Vault certificate is deployed to the Kontena Load Balancer using an `SSL_CERT_*` [env certificate](stack-file.md#using-certificates):

 ```yaml
 services: